 The European Network and Information Security Agency (ENISA) identifies backdoor attacks as one of the primary cybersecurity incidents affecting businesses within the EU and globally.

 Trojan horse malware programs are developed based on the ancient Greek story where a wooden horse was used to hide soldiers entering Troy.
 Similarly, a trojan horse malware deceives victims that the malware is legitimate software while concealing a harmful program.
 For example, attackers can target several individuals with email attachments containing what appears to be genuine software.
 However, opening the attachment installs a trojan automatically.

 Trojan horse malware attacks are dangerous since the payload can execute other attacks.
 Typical uses of trojan horse attacks include creating a backdoor to provide hackers unauthorized access to infected machines, personal information, online banking details, or to carry out ransomware attacks.

 A common type of malware is Spyware.
 Spyware collects and exfiltrates information from a person’s or an organization’s network and operating systems without the knowledge or consent of the victims.

 It is simply a harmful program that attackers deploy to spy on all activities done on a computer or mobile device.
 The primary essence is gathering and sending sensitive information, such as credit card details, passwords to accounts holding sensitive data, online bank account data, and personally identifiable data, for use in malicious events.

-Although most spyware programs are used to spy on a user’s activities, others contain additional capabilities, including installing additional software programs and changing the security settings on a device.
+Most spyware programs spy on a user’s activities.
+Some contain additional capabilities, including installing additional software programs and changing the security settings on a device.